Azure/azure-data-lake-store-python/README.rst

     azure>

-While still in interactive mode, you can run `ls -l` to list the entries in the home directory (`help ls` will show the command's usage details).
-If you're not familiar with the Unix/Linux `ls` command, the columns represent 1) permissions,
+While still in interactive mode, you can run "ls -l" to list the entries in the home directory ("help ls" will show the command's usage details).
+If you're not familiar with the Unix/Linux "ls" command, the columns represent 1) permissions,
 2) file owner, 3) file group, 4) file size, 5-7) file's modification time, and
 8) file name.